 We will evaluate each 500-700 word proposal on its immediate policy relevance, its fit with the goals of the grant program, and its likelihood of having an impact—either directly, through engagement with policymakers, or indirectly, through high-profile publication or mention in the lay press or medical literature.
 We are particularly interested in proposals that take advantage of a timely policy window, a need or opportunity for public visibility, or where research and expertise can be applied to an ongoing decison process.

 Preference will be given to LDI Senior Fellows who are first-time commentators and/or new researchers as these grants are meant to develop new capacity.
 We will also take into consideration the immediate policy relevance of the issue.
-LDI Fellows may also apply but must list a Senior Fellow mentor in order to do so.
+LDI Associate Fellows may also apply but must list a Senior Fellow mentor to do so.

 All projects must be completed within three months of the award, and payment of the grant will be made upon submission of the agreed product(s).
 If there are necessary expenses, such as for travel or data, they can be covered as they are incurred.